Writing isn’t hard. It isn’t any harder than ditch-digging.

-To be, or not to be, the woman I was engineered to be?” is the question third-generation clone Kai-Lee Fox can’t help asking herself.
+To be, or not to be, the woman you were engineered to be?

-For more than 400 years, the star cruiser Janus has been a virtual Utopia.
-Life goes on … and on and on … for the Quingenti, five hundred souls who fled Earth when the Global Assembly refused to legalize human cloning as a means to obtaining mortality.
+For more than four hundred years, all aboard the star cruiser Janus has been sweetness and light.
+Thanks to advanced techniques and a flawless educational system, life goes on ... and on and on … for the five hundred souls (a.k.a., the Quingenti) who bolted Earth when the Global Assembly refused to legalize human cloning.
+(Even though it was only supposed to be a temporary fix, a stop-gap strategy adopted until science conquers the Known Span, that one-hundred-twenty-year mortality threshold everybody reaches, but nobody crosses.)

-No one could have guessed six words as apparently harmless as, "There was only one Ella Fitzgerald,” would trigger a rebellion.
-But those words no sooner leave Kai's mouth when the truth breaks over her, and the trouble begins.
-Before long the same truth that rocks her world makes itself known to a handful of others.
-And one of them doesn't intend to keep quiet.
+Who knew six lousy words could trigger a rebellion?
+Especially words as apparently harmless as, "There was only one Ella Fitzgerald."
+But the words no sooner leave Kai's mouth when the light goes on and the trouble begins.
+Before long the same truth that rocks her world makes itself known to a handful of others, and at least one of them doesn't have the sense to keep quiet.

-When Dr. Ke-Ling Yan, the Colony's lead geneticist and a member of the ruling Council, announces his intention to move for the abolition of cloning, the mild-mannered Quingenti reveal an unsuspected dark side.
-How far will the faithful go to contain the rebellion?
-As far as activating the Alpha Genesis Option, using a microchip implanted in every colonist’s brain at birth to erase defective thinking and prepare the brain for reprogramming.
+When Dr. Ke-Ling Yan, the Colony's lead geneticist and a member of the ruling Council, notifies his colleagues of his intention to move for the abolition of cloning, the once mild-mannered Quingenti reveal themselves as anything but.
+Believing Ke-Ling to be the only "catastrophically imbalanced" citizen, the deprogrammers try to contain the rebellion via the Alpha Genesis option.

-Will Kai-Lee and her friends survive the interstellar witch hunt?
+Will Kai-Lee and her friends be able to hang onto the new lives they've found?
 Where do you run when you're on a space ship millions of miles from nowhere, and the hounds are closing in?